yonabrauner/ProjectManager/README.md

 - The backend currently uses SQLite in-memory storage or local file storage without persistent volumes.
 - Data will be reset or lost on backend redeploy or server restart.
-- For production use, consider configuring a persistent external database such as PostgreSQL.